Fun Without FODMAPs

 Green beans are low FODMAP in servings of 15 beans or 75 grams.
 Larger servings contain higher amounts of the FODMAP sorbitol (one of the polyols).

-Fody Foods products can be purchased on FodyFoods.com (use funwithoutfodmaps15 for 15% off your first order), Amazon, Thrive Market, and a growing number of grocery stores (usually in the “natural” or “health” foods section).
+Fody Foods products can be purchased on FodyFoods.com (use funwithoutfodmaps15 for 15% off your first order), Amazon, Thrive Market, and a growing number of grocery stores.

-Potatoes are a FODMAP-free food with or without the skin.
-Keeping the skin adds a little extra low FODMAP fiber.
+Potatoes (red or yellow), with or without the skin, are a low FODMAP food up to 500 grams per serving.
+Keeping the skin adds a little extra low-FODMAP fiber.

 Worcestershire sauce has been laboratory-tested for FODMAPs by Monash University (the creators of the low FODMAP diet).
 Although typically made with higher FODMAP ingredients (like garlic or molasses), Worcestershire sauce is considered low FODMAP in servings of 2 tablespoons or 42 grams.